DataDog/hiring-engineers/answers.md

 This is [Ivair Do Carmo Jr.'s](https://github.com/Ivairjr) responses to the **Solutions Engineer's** [hiring exercise](https://github.com/DataDog/hiring-engineers/tree/solutions-engineer) at [DataDog](https://www.datadoghq.com).

-The following topics will be covered in details:
+On today's exercise, the following topics will be covered in details by me in a simple and involving way to make you feel comfortable understanding as well as using Datadog's services.

 - [Setup the environment](#setup-the-environment)
 - [Collecting Metrics](#collecting-metrics)